silviyahristova/handyfix/TESTING.md

 </details>

 * After html validation on the contact page, the bug with open tags was fixed.
 After that the title position changed.
 It was fixed by changing top property in a class cover-text-contact.
-It was changed or remove from media queries as appropriate.
+It was changed or removed from media queries as appropriate.

 <details><summary>Video Gallery</summary>